klavinslab/gro/README.md

     end tell
     set dir to (POSIX path of current_path) do shell script "cd \"" & dir & "\" && gro.app/Contents/MacOS/gro > /dev/null 2>&1 &"

+To use this script, put it in a file called `run_gro.scpt` within the gro directory and then at the command line run

+    > osascript run_gro.scpt